ErikVeland/GlassCodeAcademy/backend-node/API_DOCUMENTATION.md

 GET /modules/{slug}/quiz
 ```

 This endpoint retrieves all quizzes for a specific module identified by its slug.
 It aggregates quizzes from all lessons within the module.
+The endpoint supports both full slugs (e.g., "programming-fundamentals") and short slugs (e.g., "programming").

 **Path Parameters:**
-- `slug` - The slug of the module (e.g., "programming-fundamentals", "react-fundamentals")
+- `slug` - The slug of the module (e.g., "programming-fundamentals", "react-fundamentals", or short forms like "programming", "web", "graphql")

 **Response:**
 ```json